labgem/PPanGGOLiN/docs/user/writeGenomes.md

 The `write_genomes` command creates 'flat' files representing genomes with their pangenome annotations.

-To generate output exclusively for particular genomes, users can utilize the `--organisms` argument.
+To generate output for specific genomes, use the `--organisms` argument.
 This argument accepts a list of organism names, either directly entered in the command line (comma-separated) or referenced from a file where each line contains a single organism name.

 ### Genes table with pangenome annotations

-The `--table` option generates a TSV file for each genome, providing pangenome annotations for the genes.
-These files are stored within a directory named `tables`.
+The `--table` option generates a TSV file for each genome, which contains pangenome annotations for the genes.
+These files are stored in a directory named `tables`.

-The table below outlines the columns found in these generated files:
+The following table outlines the columns present in the generated files:

 | Column               | Description                                                                |
 |----------------------|----------------------------------------------------------------------------|